ZepeiX/NBSE/README.md

 2023, Kavli Summer Project

-NBSE, a script that integrtes the binary evolutionary data from MESA into the N-body simulation code REBOUND, allowing for investigating the dynamics of the circumbinary planets.
+NBSE, a script that integrates the binary and single star data from MESA into the N-body simulation code REBOUND, enabling the investigation of the dynamics of circumbinary planets.